wevanshomelab/gke-cluster/README.md

 ```

 ## Linkerd
-The linkerd service is split into four applications; linkerd-crds, linkerd-bootstrap, linkerd, and linkerd viz.
+The linkerd service is split into four applications; linkerd-crds, linkerd-bootstrap, linkerd, and linkerd-viz.

 The CRDs are automatically installed, however we will need to use the clusters sealed secrets service to manage a new trust anchor root CA for linkerd.